 According to the North American Monarch Conservation Plan, we need 1.8 billion milkweed stems to replace those that have been lost to agriculture and urbanization.
-And these contributions need to come from all land sectors in order to sustain the annual migration.
-This includes farms, roadsides, schools, zoos, rights of way and yes, suburban and urban gardens located along the butterflies’ migratory corridor.
+And to sustain the annual migration, these contributions need to come from all land sectors.
+This includes farms, roadsides, schools, zoos and rights of way.
+And it also includes suburban and urban gardens located along the butterflies’ migratory corridor.

 Happily, an initiative called the Monarch Waystation Program is starting to make a crucial difference.
 Established in 2005, it engages citizens in conservation by providing instructional materials on how to build and maintain your own monarch habitat.
 The guidelines are simple: Plant two or more milkweed varieties for the caterpillars to feed on along with some nectar sources for the adults, and you become part of a national registry.

 WHAT MONARCHS LIKE

-And as it turned out, the Waystation Program Registry provided the perfect jumping off point for Potter’s research into monarch butterfly gardens.
-A quick Google Earth search revealed hundreds of habitats dotted along the butterflies’ northward route.
-Furthermore, they represented every kind of landscape.
+As it happened, the Waystation Program Registry provided the perfect jumping off point for Potter’s research into monarch butterfly gardens.
+A quick Google Earth search by his team revealed hundreds of habitats scattered along the butterflies’ northward route.
+What’s more, they represented every kind of landscape.

 As Potter put it, ‘Some were non-structured, others ‘wild’, and still others were surrounded by hardscape or located in open rural areas.’
 Below are some aerial shots of a few of them.
 (Photo courtesy Dr. Daniel Potter.)

-What Potter and his team wondered was this – with all of this diversity, could there be certain habitats that the butterflies found more attractive than others?
-To find the answer, the group decided to survey 22 citizen-planted Waystations in an effort to find out.
-Their research ended up producing some interesting results.
+What Potter and his team wondered was this – with all of this diversity, were there certain habitats that the butterflies found more attractive than others?
+To find the answer, the group decided to survey 22 citizen-planted Waystations.
+Below are some key outcomes from their investigation.

 1. MONARCHS LIKE STRUCTURE

 Like most species, monarchs use visual cues to zero in on what they’re looking for.
 And in the butterflies’ case, these ‘search images’ are made up exclusively of milkweed.
-But as the Registry revealed, not all waystations were the same.
-Did monarchs favor some monarch butterfly gardens over others?
+But as the Registry revealed, not all Waystations are the same.
+Did monarchs favor certain monarch butterfly gardens over others?

 Monarchs from ‘search images’ for milkweed